Director: Justis Addiss

 Production #: 8514

 While exiled from the Jupiter 2, Dr. Smith encounters an alien plant species that can replicate both animate and inanimate matter.
-Trouble follows when Dr. Smith—hoping to gain leverage over the Robinson family—lures Judy into a giant flower pod, thereby producing an exact duplicate of her.
+Trouble follows when Dr. Smith—hoping to gain leverage over the Robinson family—observes Judy entering a giant flower pod, which produces an exact duplicate of her.

 Offering a Judy-centered twist on the premise of a classic science fiction film, “Attack of the Monster Plants” earns its reputation as an iconic entry of Lost in Space.
 Nevertheless, this episode may evoke criticism for its lack of closure in the final scene.